Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 • Get used to new tones of voice.

-Sit-coms are more about walking around and hanging out, which is the type of interaction a parrot will need when learning to accept visiting friends.
+Sit-coms are more about walking around and hanging out.
+A parrot will need this type of interaction when learning to accept visiting friends.

-However, the laugh tracks may happen too suddenly for some parrots.
+However, the laugh tracks may occur too suddenly for some parrots.

 Parrots have better hearing than humans, so things that may not seem loud to us can unsettle them.
-Avoid horror movies and thrillers because parrots dislike hearing people shouting and screaming.
+Avoid horror movies and thrillers because parrots dislike shouting and screaming.